 Collateral Requirements and Asset Prices

-We consider a pure-exchange general equilibrium economy populated by investors with heterogeneous preferences and beliefs who receive non-pledgeable labor incomes.
-We study the effects of collateral constraints that require investors to maintain sufficient pledgeable financial capital to cover their liabilities such as debt and short positions on financial assets.
-We show that these constraints inflate stock prices, lead to the clustering of stock return volatilities, and produce spikes and crashes in price-dividend ratios and stock return volatilities.
+We consider an economy populated by investors with heterogeneous preferences and beliefs who receive non-pledgeable labor incomes.
+We study the effects of collateral constraints that require investors to maintain sufficient pledgeable capital to cover their liabilities.
+We show that these constraints inflate stock prices, give rise to clusters of stock return volatilities, and produce spikes and crashes in price-dividend ratios and volatilities.
 Furthermore, mere possibility of a crisis significantly decreases interest rates and increases Sharpe ratios.
-Stock price has a large collateral premium over non-pledgeable incomes.
-The equilibrium processes for asset prices are stationary and available in closed form, and all investors survive in the long run.
+The stock price has large collateral premium over non-pledgeable incomes.
+Asset prices are in closed form, and investors survive in the long run.

 Keywords: collateral, non-pledgeable labor income, heterogeneous preferences, disagreement, asset prices, stationary equilibrium

 JEL Classification: D52, G12